 Cherry MX Silent switches feature a linear design and are up to 30% quieter than the company’s other switches.
 In practice, the audible noise is impressively low for a mechanical keyboard, and the tactile feel is smooth and precise.
 The 100% anti-ghosting with full-key rollover works great to register every keypress regardless of how fast and how many keys you press simultaneously.
 Corsair even includes a set of textured and contoured keycaps for those that prefer a grippier feel from their keys.

-While quiet keypresses are the main draw of the Corsair Strafe RGB MK.2, Corsair has thrown in a host of extra features.
+While quiet keypresses are the main draw of the Corsair Strafe RGB MK.2 – a critical attribute for the best quiet mechanical keyboards – Corsair has thrown in a host of extra features.
 8MB of onboard storage allows you to store up to three profiles that save customized lighting, macros, and shortcuts.
 A USB pass-through port mounted on the back near the cable can be used to hook up a mouse or other peripheral without clogging up a precious on-PC port.
 The keyboard also features multimedia controls (play/pause, stop, forward, back) and a nifty volume roller on the keyboard’s brushed aluminum trim.
 There’s a detachable soft-touch palm rest for added comfort, too, which, when paired with the keyboard’s excellent key spacing, makes for a comfortable typing experience.

 On the RGB front, the Corsair Strafe RGB MK.2 is well-served with per-key RGB backlighting, customizable via Corsair’s iCUE software.
 While serviceable, the software isn’t the most intuitive, with considerable menu hopping to do simple tasks.